-After requesting competitive bids for the Bonds, the District accepted the bid resulting in the lowest net effective interest rate, which bid was tendered by (the "Underwriter") bearing the interest rates shown on the cover page hereof, at a price of % of the par value thereof plus accrued interest to the date of delivery which resulted in a net effective interest rate of %, as calculated pursuant to Chapter 1204 of the Texas Government Code, as amended (the IBA method).
+After requesting competitive bids for the Series 2025 Bonds, the District accepted the bid resulting in the lowest reffective interest rate, which bid was tendered by (the "Series 2025 Bond Underwriter") bearing the interest rates shown on the inside cover page hereof, at a price of % of the par value thereof, which resulted a net effective interest rate of %, as calculated pursuant to Chapter 1204 of the Texas Government Code, as amended (the IBA method).
+After requesting competitive bids for the Series 2025A Park Bonds, the District accepted the bid resulting in the lowest net effective interest rate, which bid was tendered by (the "Series 2025A Park Bond Underwriter" bearing the interest rates shown on the inside cover page hereof, at a price of % of the par value thereof, which resulted in a net effective interest rate of %, as calculated pursuant to Chapter 1204 of the Texas Government Codas amended (the IBA method).
+The Series 2025 Bond Underwriter and the Series 2025A Park Bond Underwriter shall be referred to here collectively as the "Underwriters."